B2B ecommerce is the process of marketing and selling products between two businesses online.

 - Implement — for post-transaction support

-If a new customer arrives at their site, they can learn more about their own problem and potential solutions.
-Instead of pitching products, your goal is to develop need awareness so the buyer places a real value on solving their problem.
+When a new customer arrives at your site, they can learn more about their own problem and potential solutions.
+Instead of pitching products, your goal is to develop needed awareness so the buyer places a real value on solving their problem.

 Of course, in many cases, stories are far more powerful than feature lists and product specifications.
 That’s why a great deal of the B2B marketing we do here at Shopify Plus is customer-centric rather than product-centric.